zzolo/srccon-style-guide-discussion/README.md

-# Style guides (or pattern libraries)
+# Style guides (a.k.a. pattern libraries, templates)

-Style guide discussion for SRCCON 2014.
+Notes for style guide discussion for SRCCON 2014.

 ## What is a style guide?

+This is my own definition.

+A style guide creates standards and best practices for a system or set of decisions that are otherwise subjective.

+To note, "style" does not mean that the decisions are visual, it means that the decision that is made is subjective and based on opinion or style.

-At it's face value, the "style guide" is fairly straightforward; a style guide creates standards and best practices for styling.
-But there are two main questions to think about when defining what a style guide is.
-The style of what?
+There are two main questions to think about when defining what a style guide is.
+The style of what system or set of decisions?
 And, how are standards and best practices transferred or communicated?

 [Wikipedia article about style guides](http://en.wikipedia.org/wiki/Style_guide)